Vikram Sood

-Vikram Sood is the former head of India's foreign intelligence agency, the Research and Analysis Wing (R&AW), and an advisor to the Observer Research Foundation, an independent public policy think tank in New Delhi.
-Sood was an officer of the Indian Postal Service (IPoS) before he joined the intelligence organisation R&AW and later served as its spymaster from 2000 to 2003.
+Vikram Sood is an Indian bureaucrat, former spymaster and the former head of India's foreign intelligence agency, the Research and Analysis Wing (R&AW), and an advisor to the Observer Research Foundation, an independent public policy think tank in New Delhi.
+Sood was an officer of the Indian Postal Service (IPoS) before he joined the intelligence organisation R&AW and later served as its secretary from 2000 to 2003.
 He retired as a career intelligence officer with 31 years of service on 31 March 2003.

 He was trained under the mentorship of B. Raman and interviewed by R&AW's founding secretary R.N.
 Kao during induction.
 He is the author of the book The Unending Game: A Former R&AW Chief's Insights into Espionage published in 2018, which according to Sood is not a memoir but a beginner's guide to intelligence and espionage.

-Academic Education
+Education

-Sood did his M.A. in Economics from St. Stephen's College, Delhi.
+Sood studied at St. Columba's School, Delhi.
+He then completed his B.A.
+(Hons.) and an M.A. in Economics from St. Stephen's College, Delhi.

 Career

 Sood was an officer of the Indian Postal Service (IPoS), a part of India's civil services, and was moved into the Research and Analysis Service (RAS) cadre in 1966.
 In a personal tribute in Rediff, Sood says his mentor was B. Raman, one of the founders of R&AW.
 He became familiar with Raman in 1972, when he was assigned to understudy his role and later to take over from him until 1974.
 Sood was asked to take over charge from Raman once again in 1983, and on a final occasion on Raman's retirement in 1994.

 Sood's appointment was different from others, as he became a R&AW chief without having served as a police officer.
 Sood had replaced S Sunderrajan who was an Indian Police Service (IPS) officer of the Delhi cadre.
-Sood served as the head of R&AW from 2000 to 2003 during the period when Atal Bihari Vajpayee was the Prime Minister of India.
+Sood served as the head of R&AW after taking over from A.S.
+Dulat from 2000 to 2003 during the period when Atal Bihari Vajpayee was the Prime Minister of India.
 He retired as a career intelligence officer with 31 years of service on 31 March 2003.
 As the chief of R&AW he was the designated Secretary (R) and also the director general of security.

 As of 2019, Sood has been acting as an advisor to the Observer Research Foundation, an independent public policy think tank in New Delhi.
 He writes regularly on national security, foreign relations and strategic issues.